cogentcore/core/README.md

 # TODO

+* fileview is too slow to load -- is it icons?  not mainly textviews..

 * mac hidpi setpos is not right from prefs -- works from init win create.

-* fileview should add extension to filename if only one extension provided, if user types in a new filename..

 * TextView:
 	+ isearch not saving to previous if no matches
 	+ cursor goes to hand for links in TextView
-	+ getting some cruft in very left margin with no line numbers, when horizontal scrolling.

 * see if ubuntu and windows have a decent unicode fallback font https://unix.stackexchange.com/questions/14027/what-fonts-are-good-for-unicode-glyphs